MITLibraries/timdex-ui/docs/architecture-decisions/0003-surface-primo-cdi-records-in-results.md

 ### Cons

 - Requires runtime integration with Primo Search API, which may introduce latency or complexity.
 (We can mitigate this by implementing a caching strategy similar to that in Bento.)
 - Limits computational access to CDI records (no bulk access via TIMDEX).
+While not a TIMDEX UI concern, this is worthy of consideration in the broader context of the TIMDEX ecosystem.
 - Mixed-source results may confuse end users.

 ### Future Considerations